 Recognition of teaching will be made by completing a successful application for Associate Fellowship of the Higher Education Academy (AFHEA), this application will be made through the Loughborough University Portfolio of Evidence (LUPE).
 Participants will receive training and guidance on how to submit a LUPE application as part of the ROTOR scheme.

 How do I apply?

-Applications have opened for the 2017-18 ROTOR scheme, and will close at 4pm on Tuesday 12th September.
+Applications have closed for the 2017-18 ROTOR scheme.
+Applications for 2018-19 will open around the end of July 2018.
 There are a limited number of spaces available, and participants will be selected based upon the quality of their application.